LukeSchmude/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).
+A closure is when a function is bundled together.
+Closure means that an inner function always has access to the vars and parameters of its outer function, even after the outer function has returned
 2. Study the following code, then answer the questions below.

 ```js